digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 The easiest way to fetch the ISO is to go to [Talos Linux Image Factory](https://factory.talos.dev/) and follow the guide specific to what you want the ISO to include, just remember to select to use SecureBoot because this guide is about how to install using that.

-Then I then to use Qemu agent so when you get to where you can select System Extensions scoll down until you see siderolabs/qemu-guest-agent and tick the checkbox for that, this is not required but might give some performance improvements and quality of life improvements.
+Then I tend to use Qemu agent so when you get to where you can select System Extensions scoll down until you see `siderolabs/qemu-guest-agent` and tick the checkbox to include that, this is not required but might give some performance improvements and quality of life improvements.

-Every thing else you can leave untouched.
+Everything else you can leave untouched.

 Lastly you will come to the page with the link to the ISO, copy this url for now.

 ### Upload to Proxmox

 Now that you have the URL you can go to your storage where you store ISO's (local for default) and select ISO Images then "Download from URL" and paste in the URL you retrived previously.
-Next click Download.
+Next click Download and it will get downloaded directly to Proxmox without having to first download it locally and then upload it to Proxmox separately.

 Wait for the download to complete and then we are ready to move forward.